The Stack, Revisited

 2. Jumps to your code.

 Note that this makes talking about the stack without confusion borderline impossible.
-For example, people with a math background tend to thing of a coordinate of 0 as being on the bottom or the left of a page, whereas people with a video game or web development background tend to think of 0 as being on the top or the left.
+For example, people with a math background tend to think of a coordinate of 0 as being on the bottom or the left of a page, whereas people with a video game or web development background tend to think of 0 as being on the top or the left.
 This leads to massive confusion about the definition of "higher address", "lower address", and so on.
 Everyone has different ways of dealing with this.
 In this document, because horizontal space is at a premium, we put diagrams from 0 (top) to 0xffffffff (bottom), but in everyday life when not restricted by horizontal space, we simply conceptualize memory from the "left" (0) to the "right" (0xffffffff).

 Anyways, at the moment your solve starts running, the stack looks like this: